 I use a lot of celery in our cooking, and maybe I can save some on our food bill by re-growing my own through the spring and summer.
 I have never grown celery before, so I am excited!

-When you do finally plant it in your garden, celery likes very fertile soil, so it will appreciate help from your compost pile or fish emulsion, etc. I plan to top the soil up to the cut edges this week and add compost.
+When you do finally plant it in your garden, celery likes very fertile and WET soil, so it will appreciate help from your compost pile or fish emulsion, etc. I plan to top the soil up to the cut edges this week and add compost.
 Something in me is wanting to cover up the icky, decomposing base, but I know it only will add to the fertility of the soil.

 I am hoping to be able to cut off a stalk or two at a time and let the main bunch continue to grow.
 Oh, I forgot!
 I also did it with the base of a head of Romaine, and it started to grow leaves!
 It is in the garden, too